7 Ways to Check Email Address Owners

 This article is part of a larger series on Sales Management.

-Taking the time to check an email address’ owner before you hit send increases the chance your message will reach its intended recipients.
+Learning how to check email address owners before you hit send increases the chance your message will reach its intended recipients.
 It also helps protect you from falling for email phishing scams or from wasting your time replying to an illegitimate source.
-In this article, we explore how to trace an email address to its owner along with each method’s underlying benefits.
+Here, we explore how to trace an email address to its owner using Google search and browser extension lookups, along with each method’s underlying benefits.

 1. Google Search

 The first and easiest way to check email address owners is to use Google.
-Whether you received a message from someone who didn’t leave a name or email signature, or you want to confirm an address from an email list you purchased, the Google search engine is a good starting point.
+If you have received a message from someone who didn’t leave a name or email signature, Google’s search engine is a good starting point.
+Plus, you can also use it to confirm an address from an email list you purchased.
 When you search the address, you’ll be able to see if it matches the information on a directory, web page, or online profile such as LinkedIn.

-Pro tip: Use customer relationship management (CRM) software to store and organize the email addresses you confirm on Google.
+Pro tip: Use a customer relationship management (CRM) system to store and organize the email addresses you confirm on Google.
 CRMs such as Zoho CRM and Salesforce act as a sales database full of leads and their contact information.
-This lets your sales team easily find email addresses or phone numbers to make email introductions, follow-up, or verify a sender if an unknown contact sent them an email message.
+This lets your sales team easily find email addresses or phone numbers to make email introductions, follow up, or verify a sender if an unknown contact sent an email message.

 2. Social Media

-Using social media profiles can be a valuable place to check email address owners—assuming they made that information public.
-Prior to launching lead generation campaigns, conduct some prospect research to confirm email addresses are accurate or to find prospects to target.
+Using social media profiles can be a valuable method of how to look up an email address—assuming they made that information public.
+Before launching lead generation campaigns, conduct prospect research to confirm email addresses are accurate or find prospects to target.

-For business-to-consumer (B2C) businesses, use Facebook and enter the email address into the search bar where a profile will come up if there are any matches.
+For business-to-consumer (B2C) businesses, use Facebook and enter the email address into the search bar, where a profile will come up if there are any matches.
 If you’re a business-to-business (B2B) organization, LinkedIn is a great site to use.
-While you can’t search email addresses for matches, you can search and view profiles—many of which publish their professional email address on their page even if you aren’t connected with them.
+While you can’t search email addresses for matches, you can search and view profiles.
+Many users publish their professional email addresses on their page even if you aren’t connected with them.

 HubSpot creating a post (Source: HubSpot)